McEsgow/LockBox-PrivateLink/readme.md

 Description

 ## Todo
- - LockBox file encryption and decryption
+ - Text Encryption and Decryption
  - Documentation
    - Description
      - explain how public and private keys work